MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/kerberos-with-spn.md

 1. Select the **Security** tab and click **Advanced**.

-1. In the list, if all the Network Controller machine accounts or a security group having all the Network Controller machine accounts is not listed, click **Add** to add it.
+1. In the list, if all the Network Controller machine accounts or a security group having all the Network Controller machine accounts isn't listed, click **Add** to add it.

 1. For each Network Controller machine account or a single security group containing the Network Controller machine accounts: